wilsonliaows/docs/product-updates.md

   This first release supports asynchronous IDoc.
 Support for synchronous RFC will be coming soon.

+- **Google Sheets: Search rows limit increases to 50,000 rows** Search rows action now can return up to 50,000 rows of result, up from the previous limit of 200 rows.

 - **Salesforce: Batch operations**

   Apart from support for Salesforce bulk operations, Workato has included support for [Salesforce batch operations](https://docs.workato.com/connectors/salesforce/batch-operations.html), which make use of Salesforce’s Collections API.